Conservative and Unionist Central Office v Burrell: Judgment

 The Court of Appeal held there was no contract which connected the branches of the party with the members tightly among themselves (inter se), so the Re Recher analysis could not apply.
 Brightman LJ said donations to political parties give a mandate or authority as an agent to the party treasurer to add the party's funds.
 This must be used for party purposes.
 The mandate is irrevocable, but (essentially of relevance to other scenarios) the contributor has a remedy to restrain misapplication of money unless their own contribution had been spent already (the moment of spending and any misapplication judged by ordinary accounting principles).
 It was accepted that the same kind of temporary rescission and rare means of restraint (whether footed on contract or agency) could not apply for a dead person.
 Such a person could have authorised their will's personal representatives (executives) to do so.

-Lord Justice Lawton, referring to the Income and Corporation Taxes Act 1970, section 526 said:
+Lawton LJ, referring to the Income and Corporation Taxes Act 1970, section 526 said:

 Parliament meant two or more persons bound together for one or more common purposes, not being business purposes, by mutual undertakings, each having mutual duties and obligations, in an organisation which has rules which identify in whom control of it and its funds rests and upon what terms and which can be joined or left at will.